The Best Restaurants In ChinatownThe greatest restaurants in Chicago’s Chinatown.

 This spot on Cermak has some great noodle dishes, and that’s what you should focus on when you’re here.
 Particularly the lamb soup with hand-stretched noodles or the biang biang noodles with pork, tomato, egg, and beef, both of which have a lot of flavor and just the right amount of spice.

-Having opened in 2019, Chef Xiong is the newest spot on our guide.
 This upscale BYOB restaurant has a very long menu, but highlights include the cold jelly noodles in a spicy black bean sauce, the grilled pork ribs, and the wontons in chili sauce.
-They also serve their popcorn chicken in little chicken-shaped wicker baskets, and as far as we’re concerned, that’s important information.
+Chef Xiong also serves their popcorn chicken in little chicken-shaped wicker baskets, and as far as we’re concerned, that’s important information.

 There are two main decisions you need to make at this brightly lit spot on Wentworth: whether to order hand-pulled noodles or shaved, and whether you want them stir-fried or in a soup.
 Our go-to order here is a plate of the thick and chewy shaved noodles, fried with thinly sliced beef and vegetables.
 While you’re at it, get an order of steamed pork buns.